xemmex/code-igniter-member-system/README.md

 h.
 It uses sweet alert CDN to show the answer from the server to the user<br>
 i.
 It uses bcrypt to store the password field<br>
 j.
 The user can login  with email or username<br>
 k.
-Recover password with two tokens verification (one comes in the url sent to the email, the second one comes in the email as part of the body message)
+Recover password with two tokens verification (one comes in the url sent to the email, the second one comes in the email as part of the body message)<br>
+Requirementes:<br>
+It uses the following bcrypt library:
+<a target="blank" href="https://github.com/dwightwatson/codeigniter-bcrypt" >https://github.com/dwightwatson/codeigniter-bcrypt</a>